Generic orbits and type isolation in the Gurarij space: Counting types

 \section{Counting types}

 We conclude with a calculation of the size of the type-space over a separable Banach space $E$.
-By ``size'' we mean here its metric density character (the cardinal $|\tS_n(E)|$ is the continuum as soon as $n > 0$ and $E \neq 0$).
+By ``size'' we mean here the metric density character (since the cardinal $|\tS_n(E)|$ is the continuum as soon as $n > 0$ and $E \neq 0$).

-\begin{thm} Let $E$ be a separable Banach space. \begin{enumerate} \item If $E$ is finite-dimensional and polyhedral then $\tS_n(E)$ is metrically separable. \item Otherwise, $\tS_n(E)$ has metric density character equal to the continuum for every $n \geq 1$. \end{enumerate} \end{thm} \begin{proof} Assume first that $E$ is finite-dimensional and polyhedral.
+\begin{thm} Let $E$ be a separable Banach space. \begin{enumerate} \item If $E$ is finite-dimensional and polyhedral, then $\tS_n(E)$ is metrically separable. \item Otherwise, $\tS_n(E)$ has metric density character equal to the continuum for every $n \geq 1$. \end{enumerate} \end{thm} \begin{proof} Assume first that $E$ is finite-dimensional and polyhedral.
 Then by Melleray \cite[Remarks following Corollary~4.6]{Melleray:UrysohnGeometry}, the space $K(E)$ is separable, and \textit{a fortiori} so is $\tS_1(E) = K_C(E)$.
 The passage from $1$-types to $n$-types is done as in the proof of \autoref{lem:IsolatedTypeOneVariable}, and is left to the reader.